 History of World Play Your Ukulele Day

 The origin and history of this day are still unknown.
 This four-stringed instrument originated from the Madeira region in Portugal, and it was called the machete.
 It is believed that Portuguese migrants invented the ukulele in Hawaii.
-In the 20th century, the ukulele came to the mainland United States, and there it turned out to be the primary instrument in the jazz music and dance scene in the 1920s.
-This device literally played an essential role in helping to strengthen Canada’s music programs because it was an affordable way to introduce students to music and was extremely practical in teaching and promoting musical literacy.
+In the 20th century, the ukulele came to the mainland United States, becoming the primary instrument in the jazz music and dance scene in the 1920s.
+This device played an essential role in helping to strengthen Canada’s music programs because it was an affordable way to introduce students to music and was extremely practical in teaching and promoting musical literacy.
 This day is also sometimes known as International Play Your Ukulele Day and World Ukulele Day.

 World Play Your Ukulele Day 2018 - February 2